starzplayarabia/searchfortalent/README.md

 	3.2- email is required and should be a right email 3.3- password is required
 4. Submit button should be disabled while fields are not valid.
-5. Add styles to make the form follow the same style guide shown in the pictures below.
+5. Add styles to make the form follow the same style guide shown in the pictures below (Please include the header in the html too).
 ![alt tag](assets/English.png)
 ![alt tag](assets/Arabic.png)
 6. As we work with english and arabic languages, make the page work well in both directions.